wesleycamargo/azure-docs.pt-br/articles/virtual-network/virtual-networks-manage-dns-in-vnet.md

 <properties
-   pageTitle="Gerenciar servidores DNS usados por uma rede virtual (VNet)" description="Saiba como adicionar e remover servidores DNS em uma rede virtual (VNet)" services="virtual-network" documentationCenter="na" authors="jimdial"
+   pageTitle="Manage DNS servers used by a virtual network (VNet)" description="Learn how to add and remove DNS servers in a virtual network (vnet)" services="virtual-network" documentationCenter="na" authors="jimdial"